crandas.crlearn

 • categorical_features (None or list of str) – Column names of columns that are considered to contain categorical features

-• max_categories (None or int) – Maximum number of categories per categorical feature
+• max_categories (None or int) – If given, override the engine’s maximum number of categories per categorical feature

 • query_args – See Query Arguments